If you’re having trouble choosing between Luminar Neo vs Luminar AI, I don’t blame you!

 After all, both photo editing apps were released within almost a year of each other, sharing similar branding and features.

-If you’re new to Skylum photo editors, the decision is simple – buy Luminar Neo, since it has all the latest tools and updates.
+However, since Luminar AI is no longer available, the decision is simple – buy Luminar Neo, which has all the latest tools and updates.

 Let’s take a closer look at the key differences between Luminar AI and Luminar Neo so you can decide which AI photo tool is right for you.